texturesguy/RetroHD/README.md

 ## Welcome to RetroHD
-This site is dedicated to my love for retro games.
+This project is dedicated to the creation of HD textures for the least popular retro games out there.
 Altough the most popular ones have a strong community behind that often works to provide HD textures and improve the games' look, most games don't get the same treatment.

 With this project, I want to create and curate a series of HD textures for the least popular games.
 I will start with Wii and Gamecube games (Dolphin), but with time I might explore other platforms as well.